sushengyang/wwblog/source/2015-04-11-diagnosing-bookings-drops-with-drools-1.md

 ~~~

 For alert C-1000 there was a single, unambiguous diagnosis.
 For C-1010 there wan't one since Canadians don't celebrate American Thanksgiving.
 For R-2000 and R-2010 there were multiple diagnoses since the regions involved have multiple countries that celebrate Christmas.

-# Concluding remarks

-The example we treated in this post was of course very basic.
-It mostly just shows how rules work.
-In the next post we'll diagnose bookings drops caused by technical issues, which is more interesting because it's more complex.
-It will also give us a chance to see backward chaining in action.